Venezuela launches huge military exercise as U.S. Navy flotilla nears Caribbean waters

 The U.S. has also deployed F-35 stealth warplanes to Puerto Rico, as well as six other U.S. Navy ships in the Caribbean.

-Many people both inside Venezuela and observers outside the country believe the increased U.S. military pressure on Caracas is aimed at forcing President Nicolas Maduro out of office, including Maduro himself.
+Many people both inside Venezuela, including President Nicolas Maduro himself, and observers outside the country believe the increased U.S. military pressure on Caracas is aimed at forcing Maduro out of office.

 President Trump has not stated that as his intention, though he's said he believes Maduro's days in office are numbered.
 Mr. Trump has repeatedly accused Maduro of being complicit with armed criminal gangs that smuggle drugs into the U.S. — accusations the Venezuelan leader has rejected.